 How do you participate?

-In what ways can LAUNCH Nordic make a real difference?
+In what ways can LAUNCH Circular make a real difference?
 What are the key objectives of the project?

-Can you tell us about any of the new companies or ideas that LAUNCH Nordic is currently helping?
+Can you tell us about any of the new companies or ideas that LAUNCH Circular is currently helping?

 One of the projects from the last cycle was something called POND.
 It is a new sustainable glue made from natural oil.
 We are currently testing the product and working with them.
 Several of the innovators are working on different projects involving upcycling.
 One Dutch group Dutch Awareness is upcycling a certain type of textile and making uniforms.

-LAUNCH Nordic talk about ‘closing the loop’ and ‘closed loop solutions’.
+LAUNCH Circular talk about ‘closing the loop’ and ‘closed loop solutions’.
 What do those terms mean?

 Closing the loop is a theory that was first discussed in the USA around 10-15 years ago.
 It suggests that systems where we can keep using the same materials, the same resources, over and over are the most efficient and sustainable.
 There is a difference between cycling down, recycling or upcycling a material.
 If you down cycle you are getting the maximum out of a material but creating a second product that is worth less than the first.
 Recycling is good, but upcycling has the highest and best sustainable impact because you are taking a used product and producing a new product worth more.
 In the last few years the theory has becoming a reality.
 We, Kvadrat, are investing in a company called REALLY that will help us to create our own circular economy.
 REALLY produce a composite material, made from used textiles.

-Launch Nordic is designed to aid and propel sustainable solutions and as a core partner you help others achieve their ambitions.
-But how does being involved in LAUNCH Nordic directly benefit your own sustainable path at Kvadrat?
+Launch Circular is designed to aid and propel sustainable solutions and as a core partner you help others achieve their ambitions.
+But how does being involved in LAUNCH Circular directly benefit your own sustainable path at Kvadrat?

 It has helped us to move faster in the area of sustainability than we would otherwise have could.
 The research we do with the new innovators involves different institutions and experts and makes for an especially diverse pool of knowledge.
 Those learning exercises are very exciting and we benefit directly from them.
 Our challenge is to make sure we collect and anchor the knowledge that comes out of those sessions.
 And to go on to create real situations ourselves where we can see innovations applied directly.

-Would you like to see more industries or public bodies join you and come on board with the Launch Nordic project?
+Would you like to see more industries or public bodies join you and come on board with the Launch Circular project?

 Absolutely.
 We have one or two new partners in the pipeline right now.
-And now there is dialogue about how to create a closer alliance between LAUNCH in the USA and LAUNCH Nordic.
+And now there is dialogue about how to create a closer alliance between LAUNCH in the USA and LAUNCH Circular.

-What is the single most important thing you would like to see Launch Nordic achieve?
+What is the single most important thing you would like to see Launch Circular achieve?